felixge/node-active-x-obfuscator/Readme.md

 # active-x-obfuscator

-A simple module to (safely) obfuscate all occurences of the string 'ActiveX' inside some JavaScript code.
+A module to (safely) obfuscate all occurrences of the string 'ActiveX' inside any JavaScript code.

 ## Why?

-Some coporate firewalls /proxys such as Blue Coat block JavaScript files to be downloaded if they contain the word `'ActiveX'`.
+Some corporate firewalls /proxies such as Blue Coat block JavaScript files to be downloaded if they contain the word `'ActiveX'`.
 That of course is very annoying for libraries such as [socket.io][] that need to use `ActiveXObject` for supporting IE8 and older.